Table of Contents

 If you are lucky enough to travel to Ireland during the summer months and want to visit Skellig Michael, make sure to book early, as it has become hugely popular since the Star Wars Ireland hype.
 Only about 180 people are allowed on any given day to visit the site.
 If you do the math, this means that roughly about 14.000 people a year are able to visit the Skelligs.
 Of these only 11.000 actually manage to step a foot onto the island, as plans of visiting Skellig Michael can always be interrupted by late minute cancellations due to weather conditions.

-As of 2020, there are 15 boat tour companies offering boat trips to Skellig Michael, 13 of which leave from Portmagee.
-The other two have boats in Ballinskelligs and Derrynane.
+As of 2022, there are 9 boat tour companies offering boat trips to Skellig Michael, 8 of which leave from Portmagee.
+The other one has boats in Ballinskelligs.
 Here is a link to the official Heritage Ireland Skellig Michael webpage for more up-to-date information.

 Normally, the boatmen take bookings from late March, so make sure to plan ahead of time!